 When at the market, don’t be afraid to haggle and always shop around.
 The vendors always start with an outrageous price to see what you’re made of.
 That said, don’t fight for pennies.
 Spending an extra dollar here and there won’t break your bank, but it’ll mean a world of difference for them.

 Do not drink tap water or any fruits, veggies, or drinks prepared with tap water.
 They might look delicious, but you’re gonna pay for it in the bathroom.

-Spanish is the official language in Guatemala, but 25 other indiginous languages are also spoken.
+Spanish is the official language in Guatemala, but 25 other indigenous languages are also spoken.
 If you hear something that doesn’t sound like Spanish, it probably isn’t.
 Also, if you take Spanish classes, you might find the accent to be slightly off.